elfeck/SGpp-wiki/Linux-(GCC-Clang-ICC).md

 Keep in mind that, however, MATLAB seems not to be compatible with Java 8 yet.
 After starting MATLAB,
-we have to add the @c jsgpp.jar file to MATLAB's class path with the command
+we have to add the `jsgpp.jar` file to MATLAB's class path with the command

 ```console
 javaaddpath('/PATH_TO_SGPP/lib/jsgpp/jsgpp.jar');